Cyprus-Turkey talks go nowhere in Geneva

 Cyprus has, in the past, vetoed EU-Turkey enlargement talks due to the conflict.

-Turkey, a Nato member, has also hampered Nato-EU cooperation due the old enmity.
+Turkey, a Nato member, has also hampered Nato-EU cooperation due to the old enmity.

-But more recently, Turkish president Recep Tayyip Erdoğan caused a flare-up in tension by drilling for gas in Cypriot-claimed waters.
+More recently, Turkish president Recep Tayyip Erdoğan caused a flare-up in tension by drilling for gas in Cypriot-claimed waters.

-He also held a provocative picnic in what was meant to be no man's land, where he spoke in support of Tatar's nationalist vision.
+He also held a provocative picnic in what was meant to be no man's land in Cyprus, where he voiced backing for Tatar's nationalist vision.

 The last UN reunification talks broke down in 2017.